The finally named AEW video game, AEW Fight Forever, is still in development, but it could be closer to its release date than many expected.

 We later got our first look at the actual, developed version with this gameplay sneak peek from AEW Games 2.Show.

 The most recent look at the title came in September 2021.
 In this video, we got a reveal of the official model for Jungle Boy along with some in-ring footage.

 This is the most complete look we've had so far, but clearly still represents a work in progress with plenty of refinement able to be done along the way.

 With the rumblings of a major announcement not being far out, we expect the first real AEW Fight Forever trailer to arrive along with the official release date, publisher, platforms, game title, and more.

 Game Modes & Features

-Over the past several months we've seen a trickle of information about the AEW Console Game, and a variety of potential game modes and features have been confirmed along the way.
+Over the past several months we've seen a trickle of information about AEW Fight Forever, and a variety of potential game modes and features have been confirmed along the way.

 As mentioned before, the gameplay itself will pull from No Mercy and Here Comes the Pain, but they're crafting it on an entirely new game engine that Yuke's has built.

 Create-A-Wrestler and Create-A-Moveset will both be included, as well as competitive online multiplayer with the potential inclusion of crossplay.